sst/guide/index.md

 ---
 layout: home
-description: Free step-by-step tutorials for creating full-stack serverless applications.
-A combination of a Serverless tutorial for the backend REST API and a React.js tutorial using Create React App for the frontend single-page application.
-Learn to build a CRUD app using React.js, AWS Lambda, API Gateway, DynamoDB, and Cognito.
+description: Free step-by-step tutorials for creating full-stack apps with Serverless Framework and React.js.
+Build a Serverless REST API with our Serverless tutorial and connect it to a React single-page application with our React.js tutorial.
+Use our AWS tutorial with screenshots to deploy your full-stack app.
 ---

 {% include lander.html %}